 - The online application requires attachment of the following:

 - Certified survey plat

-- Architectural drawings
+- Architectural drawings (required for most applications)

 - Neighborhood outreach

 Per the Zoning Ordinance and the Code of Virginia, applicants must file a disclosure of the equitable ownership and parties in interest of the real estate that is the subject of the application.
 The disclosure statement must be filed by the Final Filing Date for the application to be considered complete and accepted for processing.
 An incomplete or inaccurate disclosure statement may result in a deferral of the public hearing date for the application.
 As with all application information, the disclosure statement is available to the public for review.